SuperOffice/RESTful-HTTP-Queries/README.md

 In VS Code, install the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension.

-Copy the settings.sample.json into your .vscode-folder and rename it to settings.json
+Copy the settings.sample.json into your .vscode folder and rename it to settings.json.
+Afterwards the folder structure is

+RESTful-HTTP-Queries/
+|-- .vscode
+|---- settings.json
+|-- src
+|---- *.https files

 ## Environments